ezquiaga/gw_lensing/README.md

-# gw_lensing
+# `gw_lensing`
 A python package to explore gravitational lensing of gravitational waves.
+The code includes functions to compute the strong lensing optical depth, the rate of lensed events, and the magnification bias for different lens models.

+Examples of usage are provided in the `examples` folder.

 ## Installation